ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 Row context can span multiple rows/columns.
 Since context can be nested, this allows for very complex document layouts.
+Text based watermark is supported.
+Currently it requires usage of :all metadata, since watermark is repeated multiple times in different document parts.

 #### Scorecard